lpsm-dev/gen/README.md

 Hey!!
 If you like this project or if you find some bugs feel free to contact me in my channels:

+>
 > * Email: luccapsm@gmail.com
 > * Website: https://github.com/lpmatos
 > * Github: [@lpmatos](https://github.com/lpmatos)
 > * LinkedIn: [@luccapessoa](https://www.linkedin.com/in/luccapessoa/)
+>

+## ➤ Troubleshooting

+This is just a personal project created for study/demonstration purposes and to simplify my working life, it may or may not be a good fit for your project!

 ## ➤ Show your support